 The single stream recycling is collected on campus from every academic building, special events, and from the community.
-After it leaves WKU it is sent to Nashville, TN to a sorting facility.
+After it leaves WKU it is sent to Louisville, KY to a sorting facility.
 That sorting facility, QRS, will bale all the different commodities and sell the product to buyers within a 5 state radius.
-Learn more about QRS (recently purchased by Waste Management) below:
+Learn more about QRS below:

 Old computers, broken and discarded electronics, as with all university "e-waste" is recycled in Evansville, IN.
 This e-cycler will recycle the precious metals from computers, refurbish computers, donate computers, and repurpose as much of the e-scrap as possible.
 You can learn more about C and I Electronics in the video below:

 Glass and Cardboard Recycling